Rayli1019/Pacman-x86-assembly/README.md

 endm
 ```
 ### Play Music
-Because if only simple images are displayed, it might feel a bit dull, so we added a sound component.
-When the sprite is caught by a ghost, it will emit a sound to alert the player that they have died.
-Similarly, at the end of the game, there will be a reminder that the game has concluded.
+Because if only simple images are displayed, it might feel a bit boring, so we added a sound component.
+When the sprite is caught by a ghost, it will play a sound to alert the player that they have died.
+Similarly, at the end of the game, there will be a reminder that the game has ended.
 Due to constraints in the program segment, it wasn't possible to compose a full song, so it will only play a simple tune like Mi-Re-Do.

 Music frequency [here](http://muruganad.com/8086/8086-assembly-language-program-to-play-sound-using-pc-speaker.html)
 ```